meikaykam/ai-case-study/README.md

 > Envision allows the blind and visually impaired to be more independent by using their AI-powered app and smart glasses to access information around them.

 **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**
 > The blind and visually impaired.
-There roughly 1 billion people that blind and visually impaired people around the world.
+There are roughly 1 billion blind and visually impaired people around the world.

 **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**
 > Unlike their competitor, like the OrCam, Envision’s smart glasses offer a hands-free and light-weight experience.
 Rather than using a handheld device to hover over a body of text, the user can tap the side of the smart glasses and prompt it to start scanning text within the camera’s line of sight.

-> The user can "Ask Evision" using ChatGPT integration to describe an image taken in real-time; it allows the user to interact with the glasses and ask related questions.
+> The user can "Ask Evision", using ChatGPT integration, to describe an image taken in real-time; it allows the user to interact with the glasses and ask related questions.

-> Envision also launched a new feature “Call an Aira agent”.
+> Envision also launched a new feature, “Call an Aira agent”.
 The user can speak with a live Aira agent - also a company founded for the blind community - if the AI-powered solutions cannot assist with their request.

-**Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**
+**Which technologies are they currently using, and how are they implementing them?**
-> Envision uses technology like image and voice recognition to do the following: Instant Text, Scan Text, Batch Scan, Call an Ally, Call Aira, Describe Scene, Detect Light, Recognise Cash, Detect Colors, Find People, Find Objects, Teach a Face and Explore.
+> Envision uses assistive technology and AI like image and voice recognition to do the following: instant text, scan text, batch scan, Call an ally, Call Aira, describe scene, recognise cash, detect colors, find people, and find Objects.

 ## Landscape